 3.2.
-Standard systems are shipped with a barrel holder, which must be mounted on the Z head of the robot.
+Standard systems are shipped with a barrel holder, which can be mounted on the Z-Axis head of the robot.
 The barrel holder will hold a 30 cc or 55 cc barrel on the robot's head.
-An optional universal barrel holder (560920U) may be used as a replacement for the barrel holder if the application requires more precise control.
-Or if the application requires a 3,5 or 10cc syringe barrel to be used.
+Optional mounting brackets are available as a replacement for the barrel holder if the application so requires.

 3.3.
 Mount the barrel holder or valve holder on the Z axis head as shown, using two screws.
+The barrel holder has soveral sets of mounting holes.

-The barrel holder has several sets of mounting holes to allow it to be mounted at four different heights.
+barrel holder has several sets of mounting holes to allow it to be mounted at four different heights.
 Choose mounting holes which give maximum work piece clearance but allow the tip to reach all areas on the work piece where dispensing is required.